 The fourth is most important.

-While most of the world remains otherwise occupied in preventing, battling and overcoming the biggest cyber security scare so far recorded, someone, somewhere is watching and plotting.
+While most of the world remained otherwise occupied in preventing, battling and overcoming the biggest cyber security scare to date recorded, someone, somewhere was watching and plotting.

-This person – or, more likely, group of people – is not interested in WannaCry.
+This person – or, more likely, group of people – was not interested in WannaCry.
 Not directly, at least.

-Because these are the people planning the next great attack.
+Because these were the people planning the next great ransomware attacks.

 How the mind of a cyber criminal works